Posted by Lisa Amstutz on Friday, May 5, 2017 - 06:30 | Follow me

 If you're an accounting or finance professional with your eye on the C-suite, specifically the job of chief financial officer, you should take a moment to make sure you're following the CFO career path.

 That's the path that will take you to the top job of leading a company's financial operations and overall development, with responsibilities that can range from identifying growth targets to preparing the organization for a sale or even salvaging an underperforming business.

 It's a role that can be stressful, as this survey of tired CFOs shows, but also rewarding, as this post describes: CFO Salaries: Just One Reason to Aspire to the Top Job.
 If you want to read more about the CFO's role in startups and rapidly growing companies, download the research report released by the Financial Executives Research Foundation (FERF), sponsored by Robert Half and Protiviti.

-Here are seven steps on the CFO career path to acquire the skills you’ll need:
+Ready to jump in?
+Here are seven steps on the CFO career path to acquire just the right skills and experience: